 Curbless showers sit flush with the bathroom floor.

-As you age, you may need additional time getting ready in the morning!
+As you age, you may need additional time to get ready in the morning!
 Additional sinks and vanities in a bathroom will allow you and your partner to get ready unrushed and at your own speed.

 When you work with Patrick A Finn, you’ll love our:

-Questions on aging in place remodels?
-Give us a call at (847) 358-4133 to find our more or review our remodeling resources to see if a remodel is right for you.
+Questions on aging-in-place remodel?
+Give us a call at (847) 358-4133 to find out more, or review our remodeling resources to see if a remodel is right for you.